Marcia Carrillo Ph.D; GISP

 Marcia Carrillo Ph.D., GISP, is the VP of Tech Services at Psomas, a full services AEC firm that has office throughout the Western US.
 Prior to working at Psomas Marcia worked as Esri as a senior PM in Utilities and Southern California Edison as a Senior Technical Specialist in GIS enterprise implementation.
 Marcia has worked on large GIS projects such as TRTP Transmission project, West Mojave GIS Mapping and Owens Lake Dust Mitigation Project.

-Q: When did your fist discover GIS?
+Q: When did you first discover GIS?
 Did you have any mentors, classes, colleagues, or professors that inspired you along the way?

 A: I discovered GIS at the USDA Salinity lab on the UC Riverside campus.
 I was working in a Post Doc position on mapping salinity and pesticide concentrations across large farming land.
 I got β€œbit” by the GIS bug and never looked back.
 My first big GIS project was the Owens Lake Dust Mitigation project.
 It was the wild west days of GIS and GPS which allowed me to explore all of the wonderful aspects of both technologies.
 I learned GIS mostly on my own, my best mentor was Ed Riegelmann, a GIS Senior Consultant who developed USAF GeoBase programs.
 He really instilled in me the how important it was to understand how GIS works at the big picture level.